South Africa’s first regulated broker-matcher

 Economic News Releases

-Major news can turn a quiet session into a storm.
+Major news can transform a calm session into a tumultuous one.

-• UK and EU data (inflation, GDP, ECB updates) hit hardest during the London morning.
+• UK and EU data (inflation, GDP, and ECB updates) hit hardest during the morning in London.

 • South African Reserve Bank statements can spike USD/ZAR outside of global peaks.